 5 Easy Puppy Training Games

-The word fun probably isn’t the first thing that comes to mind when you hear the phrase puppy training.
-But by using puppy training games you can make the training process a lot more enjoyable.
-And the best part is all of these training games are pretty easy to play.
+Now I know, the word fun isn’t the first thing that comes to mind when you hear the phrase puppy training, but by using puppy training games you can make the training process a lot more enjoyable.
+And the best part is all of these training games are easy to play.

-Interactive games are great for puppies — they’re mentally stimulating, they’re a fun way to strengthen the bond with your new dog, and they’re a great way to work on some basic training skills.
+Interactive games are great for puppies — they’re mentally stimulating, they’re a fun way to strengthen the bond with your new dog, and they’re a great way to work on some basic training skills such as impulse control.
 From the “come here” game to playing a game of tug of war, here’s 5 easy puppy training games.